Anusree001/SC1015-mini-project/README.md

 # Solution Pathway
 1. Training and testing all three models on Western Europe data set for all three variables.
-2. Determining the best model to tell on all other regions.
+2. Determining the best model to test on all other regions.
 3. Analysing accuracy of predictions.